dbarowy/bingerator/README.md

 Usage
 -----

 `Bingerator` is very simple to use.
 It works much like an ordinary collection in Scala.
+First, include Bingerator into your scope:

+    import net.ettinsmoor.Bingerator

 The following example

     val results1 = new Bingerator(key).SearchWeb("cowboy").take(150)